doctrine-extensions/DoctrineExtensions/doc/uploadable.md

 ## About this fork

 This fork modifies the original Uploadable behavior to add support of multiple uploadable files in a single entity.
 Its goal is the same as [FranzBruckner's fork](https://github.com/FranzBruckner/DoctrineExtensions), but with a slightly different approach and implementation.
-Although this implementation also breaks BC, my aim is to preseve as much BC as possible.
-In this fork, the original annotation will still work for entities with a single file entry.
+The aim of this fork is to preseve as much BC as possible.
+The original way of annotation will still work for entities with a single file entry.

 ### Usage